Xytrizareal/uploading-service/README.md

 ## Official Server Information

-Our server runs on minimal resources since the service is designed to be lightweight:
+Our server runs on minimal resources since the service is designed to be somewhat lightweight:
 - **CPU**: 1 vCPU
 - **RAM**: 1 GB
-- **Environment**: Tested with PHP 8.3, MariaDB 10.06, and Nginx.
+- **Environment**: Tested with PHP 8.3, MariaDB 10.06, and Nginx only.

 ## Custom Hosting Paths

 We use Nginx for handling specific paths such as `/delete/*` and `/files/*`.
-Below is the Nginx configuration snippet we employ:
+Below is the Nginx configuration snippet we use:
 ```
 server {
   listen 80;